规章制度(中文)

 Experience Levels

-There are three experience levels: beginner, intermediate, and advanced.
+There are three individual competition experience levels: Beginner, Intermediate, and Advanced.

 Definitions of Experience Levels